madMAx43v3r/chia-gigahorse/cuda-plotter/README.md

 # Gigahorse GPU Plotter

-Gigahorse is a madMAx GPU plotter for compressed k32 plots either fully in RAM with 256G or partially in RAM with 128G.
+Gigahorse is a madMAx GPU plotter for compressed k32 plots either fully in RAM with 256G, partially in RAM with 128G or via disk mode.

 Other K sizes are supported as well, such as k29 - k34, in theory any K size (if compiled for it).
 RAM requirements scale with K size, so k33 needs 512G, k30 only needs 64G, etc.